solving sql server problems for millions of dbas and developers since 2006

 SQL Server Management Studio Activity Monitor

 If you are more comfortable using SQL Server Management Studio to review locking and blocking as opposed to querying system objects or executing stored procedures, you are in luck.
 There are even a few different tools in SQL Server Management Studio you can use.
-The first option is the Activity Monitor, which can be accessed by navigating to the instance name | right click | select 'Activity Monitor'.
-To view the Activity Monitor in SQL Server 2005 and SQL Server 2008, users should have SQL Server System Administrator or VIEW SERVER STATE permissions on the instance.
+The first option is the Activity Monitor, which can be accessed by navigating to the instance name, right clicking on the instance name and selecting 'Activity Monitor'.
+To view the Activity Monitor in SQL Server, users should have SQL Server System Administrator or VIEW SERVER STATE permissions on the instance.

 ssms activity monitor